 The Landlord must also provide Tenants with a copy of the Department for Communities and Local Government’s publication “How to rent: The checklist for renting in England” – available at www.legislation.gov.uk (Assured Shorthold Tenancy notices and Prescribed Requirements (England) Regulations 2015).

-- • Tenants should be left with copies of operating and safety instructions for ALL equipment in the property.
+Although not mandatory, any portable appliances and plug sockets should also be tested every year.
+Tenants should be left with copies of operating and safety instructions for ALL electrical equipment in the property.
 If you don’t have them, please obtain copies from the internet.

 Oil storage tanks and supply pipework should be checked regularly for general condition and any leaks repaired.
 There is no legal requirement to obtain an ‘oil’ safety certificate, however BS5410: Part 1 requires all oil fired appliances and equipment to be serviced regularly in accordance with the manufacturers’ instructions.
 Oil storage tanks and oil supply pipework should therefore be checked regularly for general condition and any leaks repaired.